Gomorrah (film): Critical reception

 Gomorrah received critical acclaim.
-Review aggregation website Rotten Tomatoes gives the film a score of 92% based on reviews from 152 critics, with an average score of 7.7/10.
-Metacritic gave the film a weighted score of 87/100, based on 30 critiques, which it ranks as "universal acclaim".
+Review aggregator website Rotten Tomatoes gives the film a score of 90% based on reviews from 157 critics, with an average score of 7.6/10.
+The website's critical consensus states: "Portraying organised crime with an unflinching realism, this gritty and searing Italian crime masterpiece pulls no punches".
+Metacritic gave the film a weighted score of 87/100, based on 30 critics, which it ranks as "universal acclaim".

 In reviewing Garrone's film based on the book, Christoph Huber wrote: "With its interest in moving beyond the categories of novel or non-fiction, Saviano's work has been identified as part of a heterogeneous strain of national literature, subsumed as the New Italian Epic.
 A term that certainly isn't disgraced by Gomorrah, the film."
 Manohla Dargis of the New York Times stated, "part of what's bracing about Gomorrah, and makes it feel different from so many American crime movies, is both its deadly serious take on violence and its global understanding of how far and wide the mob's tentacles reach, from high fashion to the very dirt."
 Jonah Weiner of Slate stated, "Gomorrah is a deeply moralizing film, brooking no ethical ambiguity or mitigating factors in its hellish vision of organized crime."
 Filmmaker Martin Scorsese, who appreciated the "despair" and "frankness" of the film, allowed his name to be used for marketing purposes when the film was released in the United States through a presentation credit on promotional materials.